valderman/selda/README.md

 Features
 ========

+* Monadic interface: no need to be a category theory wizard just to write a few database queries.
+* Portable: fully functional backends for SQLite and PostgreSQL.
 * Creating, dropping and querying tables using type-safe database schemas.
-* Monadic query language with products, filtering, joins and aggregation.
+* Typed query language with products, filtering, joins and aggregation.
 * Inserting, updating and deleting rows from tables.
 * Transaction support.
 * Configurable, automatic, consistent in-process caching of query results.
-* Multiple backends: SQLite and PostgreSQL.
 * Lightweight and modular: non-essential features are optional or split into add-on packages.